dnmore/parallax-snowboarding-page/README.md

-# Snowboard Template
+# ASK4Snow
 ***

-Template for creating a website dedicated to the snowboarding worl.
-Template includes 5 responsive pages (home, blog, about)with parallax effect and dedicated section for passionates to share a message via a form which will be dynamically displayed.
+Website template dedicated to the snowboarding world with parallax effect and section for passionates to share a message via a form which will be dynamically displayed.

 ## License
 MIT